birgerosterberg/thechobanalgorithm/README.md

 - Footer

-  -The footer contains links to the different social media pages that will be available in the future, but for now, they go to the basic pages of Instagram, Facebook, and YouTube.
+  -The footer contains links to the different social media pages that will be available in the future, but for now, they go to the basic pages of Instagram, Facebook, and YouTube

   - There is a mailto link with a made-up email address that makes it easy to send an email.